danpetrow/alphaDjango/README.md

 Create a Windows Environment Variable for your apikey

 	> setx alphavantage yourapikeygoeshere

+Here is the Linux command if you aren't running Windows.

+    > export alphavantage yourapikeygoeshere

+## Quickstart

+If you want to get right to the satisfying visualization and work you way backwards here is how you can do that.
+If you want to follow the code line by line skip this section.

+    > C:\Users\dppet\Desktop\ git clone https://github.com/danpetrow/alphaDjango.git

+    > C:\Users\dppet\Desktop\ python manage.py runserver

 Create a project directory and the skeleton for your project.